 Growing Auto Cinderella Jack Outdoors & Indoors

-I’ve grown eleven Auto Cinderella Jack plants from seed.
-It’s important to note the seeds were ordered at different times over a three-year period, because the 100% germination rate and uniform phenotype consistency I got from these plants indicates that multiple batches of seeds were very strictly quality-controlled.
+I’ve grown Auto Cinderella Jack plants from seeds ordered at different times over a three-year period.
+The 100% germination rate and uniform phenotype consistency I got from these plants indicates that multiple batches of seeds were very strictly quality-controlled.

 The plants all looked and performed exactly the same—which is a rarity.
 Another rarity was the tall height–several plants were at least 170 centimeters tall and very wide, which made for heavy harvests.